rachelwong/ATM/README.md

 #### Bugs
-* Allows overdrawn
+* Allows overdrawn  - fixed @ 28/3
-* When Deposit is chosen and no amount is provided, it depletes the balance.
+* When Deposit is chosen and no amount is provided, it depletes the balance. - fixed @ 28/3
+* Pin authentication is not fixed

 ### Key lessons learnt
 * *Model* doesn't talk to *View*.
 Controller talks to *View* to pass the result to model to compute.